PilzAdam/mobs/README.txt

 		makes_footstep_sound: same is in minetest.register_entity()
 		view_range: the range in that the monster will see the player and follow him
-		walk_velocity: the velocity when the monster is walking arround
+		walk_velocity: the velocity when the monster is walking around
 		run_velocity: the velocity when the monster is attacking a player
 		damage: the damage per second
 		light_resistant: light wont cause damage on day